b9org/b9/docs/BuildARuntime.md

 };
 ```

-We use the `Config` class to configure the JIT with a number of settings.
-Note that `directCall`, `passParam`, and `lazyVmState` are all JIT optimizations that we'll discuss later.
-The rest of the values are explained in the comments.
+We use the `Config` class to configure the JIT with a number of settings, all of which are set upon running the VM.
+Take a moment to run `./b9run/b9run -help` from the `/build` directory, and note that all of the the fields of the `Config` struct are displayed as configurable options.

 Let's have a look at the `Compiler` class: